mirumee/satchless/doc/index.rst

 Overview
 ========

-Satchless is a high level framework which provides parts to build an online shop.
+Satchless is a high level framework that provides building blocks for an online shop.
 It's based on `Django`_ web application framework and written in `Python`_ language.
 The aim of this project is to make each module independent and extensible.
-Using Satchless you will be able to build quickly:
+Using Satchless you will be able to quickly build:

     * A product catalog
     * A catalog with wishlists